 International students (non Canadian) must provide the following:

 - Application fee through bank draft, money order or credit card made payable in U.S. funds for $30.

-- Transcripts - Request official, original transcripts of ALL secondary school work (U.S. and non-U.S.), official certificates showing results of any standardized examinations taken in your home country ("O" levels, "A" levels, etc.), and official transcripts of any colleges, universities or trade schools you have attended be sent directly from the issuing institution to Northern Michigan University.
+- Academic Records/Transcripts - Request official, original transcripts of all secondary school work (U.S. and non U.S.), official certificates showing results of any standardized examinations taken in your home country ("O" levels, "A" levels, etc.), and submit directly to Northern Michigan University Admissions Office for evaluation.
+Official transcripts of any colleges, universities or trade schools you have attended must be sent directly from the issuing institution to Northern Michigan University, and to an evaluation agency (see note 4 below).
 Certified translations are required for any documents not originally in English.
 These translations must be complete, word-for-word, and in the same format as the original document.
-Students have the option of using the WES ICAP service for non-U.S./non-Canadian educational documents (see below).

-- Education Credential Evaluation - Students must submit all non-U.S., non-Canadian* academic records to Education Credential Evaluators (ECE) or other accepted agency along with the required fee.
-A "Course-by-Course" report --or equivalent--must be selected.
-NMU uses the information on the report provided to us by ECE or other agency to help determine admissibility and any transfer of credit.
-(NMU will notify you if a subject analysis report is needed to determine transfer credit.)
+- Education Credential Evaluation - Students who have completed post-secondary course work must submit all non U.S., non Canadian* academic records to Education Credential Evaluators (ECE) or other accepted agency along with the required fee.
+A "Course by Course" report or equivalent must be selected.
+NMU uses the information on the report provided by ECE or other agency to help determine admissibility and any transfer of credit.
+NMU will notify you if a subject analysis report is needed to determine transfer credit.
 You may choose another agency, such as North American Educational Group (NAEG) or World Education Service (WES).
 Students may elect to order the WES ICAP service.
-This service allows applicants to submit their official educational documents only once--to WES.
+This service allows applicants to submit their official educational documents only once to WES.
 NMU would then receive the verified documents from WES.

 - English Proficiency - Non-native speakers of English must prove an adequate level of English language proficiency for admission into an academic program.
 English language proficiency for admission can be demonstrated in one of the following ways:

 TOEFL - minimum score of 61 iBT/173 CBT/500 PBT;